lucy-sha512/archethic-docs/docs/learn/fee.md

 title: Transaction fee
 ---

-Arch Ethic Blockchain uses specific heuristic algorithms to ensure the best way to distribute transactions.
+Archethic Blockchain uses specific heuristic algorithms to ensure the best way to distribute transactions.

 The fees are calculated according to the real costs of the network (size, complexity) and is based on a minimal fee ($0.01) indexed to the real UCO's price (using [Oracle Chain](/learn/oracle-chain))